robotology/robotology-superbuild/doc/install-mambaforge.md

 This will install mambaforge in `~/mambaforge` .

 To use the `conda` and `mamba` commands, you need to add the `~/mambaforge/condabin` directory to the [`PATH` environment variable](https://en.wikipedia.org/wiki/PATH_(variable)).
-You can do this persistently by modifying the `.bashrc` via the commands:
+You can do this persistently by modifying the `.bashrc` by writing the following commands on the terminal:
 ~~~
 ~/mambaforge/condabin/conda init
 ~/mambaforge/condabin/mamba init